Announcements

 Site Specific Regulations

-- Site requires use of windshield card, displayed on vehicle dashboard, to report hunting effort and harvest by 15 February.
+Site requires use of windshield card, displayed on vehicle dashboard, to report hunting effort and harvest by 15 February.

-- IMPORTANT Areas open to hunting & dog training are also open to field trials.
+IMPORTANT: Areas open to hunting & dog training are also open to field trials.
 Use extreme caution to avoid user group conflicts.

-- Parking is only allowed in open numbered IDNR parking lots and along the entrance drive.
+Parking is only allowed in open numbered IDNR parking lots and along the entrance drive.
 Not all parking lots will be open during all hunting seasons.
+No parking allowed along roadways.

 Deer